kserderc/d2kg/README.md

 • postCode: The post code (a.k.a postal code, zip code etc.).
 Post codes are common elements in many countries’ postal address systems.
 The domain of locn:postCode isblocn:Address (rdfs:Literal).

-###  New data Properties
+###  New data properties

-It has been judged appropriate to introduce specic data properties as well to accommodate valuable and sometimes critical information encoded in certain decisions, as follows:
+It has been judged appropriate to introduce specific data properties as well to accommodate valuable and sometimes critical information encoded in certain decisions, as follows:

 • kIMDIS: This stands for the central electronic register of public contracts reference (ΚΗΜ∆ΗΣ ́ in Greek) (rdfs:Literal);